BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 </p>

 <p>
-Eventually, I moved on from Hampton to live elsewhere in New Hampshire, but a piece of Hampton stayed with me.
+Eventually, I moved from Hampton to live elsewhere in New Hampshire, but good memories of Hampton stayed with me.
 </p>

 https://bronnieware.com/blog/regrets-of-the-dying/